onkelbeh/HomeAssistantRepository/README.md

 * Be aware that all dependent libraries could be marked as stable here as soon as they compile.
 Outside HA dependencies execpt portage are not tested.
 * Since I use Gentoo mostly on servers, I do not use systemd, the most important reason to run Gentoo is that you are NOT forced to run this incredible crap.
 * I use an own profile based on "amd64/17.1/no-multilib"
-* python-3.7.7-r1 is set as default target, also 2.7.17-r2 is installed on my test server.
+* python-3.7.7-r2 is set as default target, also 2.7.18 and 3.8.2-r2 are installed on my test server.
 * I do no tests anymore on Python 3.6 or lower

 ## Licenses